| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 Q. My ex-husband hasn't seen or contacted our children for years

 and my new husband is interested in adopting them.
 Is that possible?
+A. Sure.
+Stepparent adoptions are most frequently done with

 the consent of the non-custodial parent, but there are provisions